DCC-EX/dcc-ex.github.io/docs/get-started/assembly.rst

 **Figure 1** - basic setup (click to enlarge picture)

-* For an Uno, Nano, or other microcontroller, please see `Using a different microcontroller <../reference/hardware/microcontroller-boards.html>`_.
-If you wish to use a different motor controller (for example to have more current to operate more trains and accessories), see `Motor Controllers <../reference/hardware/motor-boards.html>`_
+* For an Uno, Nano, or other microcontroller, please see :doc:`Using a different microcontroller </reference/hardware/microcontroller-boards>`.
+If you wish to use a different motor controller (for example to have more current to operate more trains and accessories), see :doc:`Motor Controllers </reference/hardware/motor-boards>`

 For a video on how to do this, click below: `Setting Up Your Command Station <https://www.youtube.com/watch?v=N6TWR7fIl0A&t=5s>`_